roualdes/bridgestan/docs/languages.rst

 Language Interfaces
 ===================

-BridgeStan currently has clients in three languages and a public C API which underlies all the clients.
+BridgeStan currently has clients in three languages, a public C API which underlies all the clients, and an example of a standalone program written in C.

 .. toctree::
     :titlesonly: